multitude00999/ArtificialLife/README.md

 # Running the code

 After installing pyrosim and pybullet, clone the repository and change into the directory.
-Now run ```python3 generate_random_3d_morphologies.py``` .
-It'll generate 5 random 3D morphologies.
-You can re run this command for more random morphologies.

-# Task

-Task here is to generate random 3D morphologies.
-The links are randomly assigned a sensor.
-Green links have sensor while blue links don't have sensor.
+Now run ```python3 search.py``` .
+It'll run parallel hill climber five times.
+In starting it'll show a random creature and then it'll show evolved creature for each run.

 # world